RichardPix/BWAI/README.md

 # MATLAB code of BWAI
-This code package is for calculating Broad Wavelength Algae Index (BWAI).
+This code is for calculating Broad Wavelength Algae Index (BWAI).
 BAWI is developed based on Landsat imagery, and it can be applied to satellite imagery with similar spectral bands.

 References: